 Working from home can be very liberating but may be devastating if you leave the house for a few hours (or days, on a business trip) and come back to find your home office was robbed.
 Thieves often stake out houses that contain expensive electronic items, like your computer, printer, and scanner, and steal them.
 While home and business insurance can help you recover financially, the loss of productivity (not to mention morale) can be devastating.

 If this situation seems possible for your location, consider storing expensive home office items in a secure self-storage center when you’ll be away for a while.
-It’s also a good idea to also keep tax information and other important documentation in a safe or a lock box at the same storage facility.
+It’s also a good idea to keep tax information and other important documentation in a safe or a locker box at the same storage facility.
 Don’t forget to place your electronics in these types of secure boxes, as well — and even weigh the boxes down so that they cannot be removed.
 This way, you’ll have multiple protective elements keeping your goods safe.

 As a solo entrepreneur, you might be investing in a variety of new inventions and concepts.
 If so, you need to make sure that your trademark and patent understanding is on point.
 For example, you can use a trademark to protect your ownership of items like words, slogans, names, designs, symbols, and images.
 You can keep a trademark as current as you want, as long as you pay any of the relevant fees.
 Finding a lawyer that specializes in trademarks and patents is another thing to consider.
 It’s a good idea to find one who accepts electronic signatures, making documentation and paperwork process easy.

 Patents are also vital, as they help protect your exclusive rights to an invention for at least 20 years.
 However, you need to make sure you file a patent in every country where you plan to do business.
 Many solopreneurs don’t do this and wind up seeing their invention stolen and copied in other countries.
 Talk to a patent and trademark lawyer to protect your intellectual property in your country and around the world.